felixkoczan/music-rec/README.md

 #### Recommendation Function (recommender.py):

 Purpose:
 This function is designed to compute and return a list of songs that are similar to a given song.
-The similarity is determined based on the features extracted from the songs' textual data (and possibly other attributes like artist and genre), transformed into a TF-IDF (Term Frequency-Inverse Document Frequency) matrix.
+The similarity is determined based on the features extracted from the songs' textual data (and possibly other attributes like artist), transformed into a TF-IDF (Term Frequency-Inverse Document Frequency) matrix.

 Parameters:
 song: The title of the song for which recommendations are sought.
 It is a string representing the name of the song.